Simon Cowell executives produces and serves as a judge on NBC's highly popular alternative series "America's Got Talent."

-"The X Factor," created by Cowell, premiered on ITV and has since gone on to be a national television event, airing in 186 countries and being locally commissioned in 56 territories.
-"The X Factor" has created more international music stars than any other television format, with artists discovered by the show having sold more than 200 million records worldwide, including 200 No. 1's and 380 Top 10 records.
+"The X Factor," created by Cowell, premiered in 2004 in the U.K. on ITV and has since gone on to be a phenomenon, airing in 178 territories and being locally commissioned in 56 territories.
+The show has created more international music careers than any other television format, including Fifth Harmony and One Direction.
+Artists discovered by the show have sold more than 500 million records, including 250 #1's and 450 top-10 records.

-As well as being a judge on "The X Factor," Cowell is a judge on "Britain's Got Talent."
-The "Got Talent" format is officially the world's most successful reality TV format of all time, airing in 186 countries worldwide and holding the Guinness World Records title for the highest number of adaptations, having been commissioned in an impressive 68 territories worldwide.
-To date, "Britain's Got Talent" has won three National Television Awards and two Royal Television Society Awards, and "America's Got Talent" has been nominated for a Primetime Emmy.
-In total, more than 1 billion people tune in every year to watch "Got Talent."
+As well as being a judge on "The X Factor," Cowell is also a judge on "Britain's Got Talent" and "America's Got Talent."
+The "Got Talent" format is officially the world's most successful reality TV format of all time, airing in 194 territories worldwide and holding the Guinness World Records title for the highest number of adaptations, having been commissioned in 72 territories globally.

-In addition to music and TV, Cowell has also extended into feature films.
-He has produced a 3D concert documentary about One Direction, titled "This Is Us."
-The film was the No. 1 movie worldwide for the opening week box office.
-Additionally, Cowell and the Weinstein Co. produced "One Chance," a movie chronicling the remarkable story of "Britain's Got Talent" winner Paul Potts.
+In addition to music and TV, Cowell has extended into feature film.
+He produced "This Is Us," the 3D concert documentary about One Direction.
+The movie was the #1 worldwide for the opening week box office.
+Cowell also produced "One Chance," chronicling the remarkable story of "Britain's Got Talent" winner Paul Potts.